erichjsonfosse/manjaro-dotfiles/README.md

   - dotnet / aspnet
   - Guake / Yakuake
   - GS Connect / KDE Connect
+- Ask which types of ssh keys to add
 - Install zsh early in the process if it's not already installed
 - Separate user specific config and setup from the rest, and make it available as a final optional step
 - Enable full pre-config support to enable unattended setup